smirarab/ASTRAL/README.template.md

 ```

 The code for handling multiple individuals is in its infancy and might not work well yet.
 Keep posted for improvements to this feature.
 As of July, 2015, we *strongly* recommend
-that you use the evolving code in the [multiind](https://github.com/smirarab/ASTRAL/tree/multiind) branch for multi individuals.
+that you test [multiind](https://github.com/smirarab/ASTRAL/tree/multiind) branch for multi individuals.

 ### Bootstrapping: